GitLab integration

 {% step %}

-#### Link GitLab Project to Argos
+#### Link a GitLab project to Argos

-1. From the dashboard, select your team or your personal account from the scope selector
+1. From the dashboard, select your team or your personal account from the scope selector.

-2. Select the **Projects** tab
+2. Select the **Projects** tab.

-4. Select **Continue with GitLab**
+4. Select **Continue with GitLab**.

 {% endstep %}